-Figure 4.
+Figure 5.
 Institutional arrangements for Information, Monitoring and MRV for REDD+ in Indonesia.
-The components contained by the red box represent the elements required for Phase 2 of REDD+.
-The components contained by the green box together comprise the institutional arrangements for the complete Information, Monitoring and MRV System.
+The components contained by the grey box (dashed line) together comprise the institutional arrangements for the complete Information, Monitoring and MRV System.
+The two components contained by the red box (REDD+ Safeguards Information System and SLMS) represent the elements required for Phase 2 of REDD+.

-Figure 5 (previous page).
+Figure 6 (previous page).
 Institutional arrangements for Information, Monitoring and MRV for REDD+ in Indonesia, including functions of each component, the required human resources (several to be completed), institutional linkages and how these correspond with Phases 2 and 3 of REDD+.